NeikiDev/NeikiAnalytics/README.md

 - I will review your submission as soon as i can!
 - I make this as a hobby!
 - I try my best but I can't guarantee 100% security
+- I do this for **FREE** (Dont want any payment for anything)
+- I want to help people who dont understand much about cyber security!
+- I want to get better in this stuff for the Futur!
 # Questions?
 Only write me a DM 😊

 ## Image / Assets Disclaimer